imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/training_tts.md

 Perfect!

-Now, as we can see, we already have a model that can convert any audio to significantly smaller number of tokens, i.e. `Audio --> Code --> Audio`.
+Now, as we can see, we already have a model that can convert any audio to significantly smaller number of tokens, i.e. `Audio --> Code` and then convert the codes back to audio i.e. `Code --> Audio`.
 But the requirement of TTS is that we need to convert text to audio, i.e. `Text --> Audio`.
-This is where we can leverage the power of pretrained language models to convert text to audio tokens, i.e. `Text --> Audio Tokens` and then use the neural codec to go from `Audio Tokens --> Audio`.
+This is where we can leverage the power of pretrained language models to convert text to audio tokens, i.e. `Text --> Code` and then use the neural codec to go from `Code --> Audio`.
 This is the approach we will be taking in this guide.

 ## Code Walkthrough